observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 ## Non-Goals

-* Define trace ingestion api - it is done in [Traces ingestion API and OpenTelemetry collector](https://github.com/observatorium/observatorium/pull/443) proposal.
+* Define trace ingestion API - it is done in [Traces ingestion API and OpenTelemetry collector](https://github.com/observatorium/observatorium/pull/443) proposal.

 ## How